tmartinx/svauto/README.md

     cd ~/svauto
     ./scripts/preset-ubuntu-server.sh

 The main `svauto.sh` script supports an option called `--dry-run`, which disables the Ansible's Playbook execution.
-This way, `svauto.sh` only outputs Ansible's Inventiry and Playbooks files under `svauto/ansible` subdir.
+This way, `svauto.sh` only outputs Ansible's Inventory and Top-Level Playbook files under `svauto/ansible` subdir.

 Then, you can run Ansible manually, like: